skip-mev/block-sdk/block/base/README.md

-# 🎨 Lane Constructor
+# 🎨 Base Lane

-> 🏗️ Build your own lane in less than 10 minutes using the Lane Constructor
+> 🏗️ Build your own lane in less than 10 minutes using the Base Lane

 ## 💡 Overview

-The Lane Constructor is a generic implementation of a lane.
+The Base Lane is a generic implementation of a lane.
 It comes out of the box with default implementations for all the required interfaces.
 It is meant to be used as a starting point for building your own lane.